King's University College

 King's Social Work graduates are employed in a wide variety of practice fields and settings.
 Some will choose to pursue a Master's Degree, either upon completion of their BSW (Honors) or following experience in professional practice.

 The Bachelor of Social Work Program at King's University College is accredited by the Canadian Association for Social Work Education.
-Students in the third and fourth years of the program are eligible for student membership in the Ontario Association of Social Workers (OASW) which is a member of the Canadian Association of Social Workers (CASW).
+Students in the third and fourth years of the program are eligible for student membership in the Ontario Association of Social Workers (OASW).
 These associations are part of the international community of social work practitioners.

 The Ontario College of Social Workers and Social Service Workers (OCSWSSW) is responsible for regulating the practice of Social Work and protecting the public interest under terms of the Social Work and Social Service Work Act.
 Social work practice is also regulated in all other provinces.
 College membership requires completion of a degree in Social Work from a program accredited by the Canadian Association for Social Work Education.
 King's social work degrees are also recognized by equivalent bodies in the United States and other countries.

-Applicants are required to complete a minimum of ten full-course equivalents to be eligible to apply to the professional Social Work program.
-Students apply to the School of Social Work by February 1 for admission to the professional program the following September.
+Applicants are required to complete a minimum of ten full-course equivalents to be eligible for admission to the professional Social Work program.
+Students apply to the School of Social Work for admission to the professional program.
 The professional Social Work program is mainly offered on a full-time basis; however, there are a limited number of spaces for Extended Study students (part-time).
 Students admitted to the Extended Study program must remain registered on a part-time basis.
 Please consult the School for details.

 The School has developed international opportunities for students registered in the professional program.